Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 disable the following line in startup.bat by adding the "::"
 ::set COLINUX_NO_CPU0_WORKAROUND=Y
 (Some PC need this changed, to get coLinux working.)
-Maximum CPU usage is 50% even all core CPUs are in use.
+Maximum CPU usage is 50%, even all core CPUs are in use.

 Changes since 05.05.2009:
 base.drv is now called base.vdi
 This was done to be compatible to andLinux beta2 final

-coLinux kernelversion is now 2.6.33.5, but dont worry coLinux kernel version must not be the same as the kernelversion usual used on the system installed.
+coLinux kernelversion is now 2.6.33.5, but dont worry coLinux kernel version must not be the same as the kernelversion used on the system installed.